-Cost including taxes \$15,000
+Cost including taxes \$25,000

-Adjusted basis of trade-in 2,000
+Adjusted basis of trade-in 3,000

-Section 179 basis = \$13,000
+Section 179 basis \$22,000

-Limit on depreciation and section 179 deduction \$10,710
+Limit on depreciation and section 179 deduction \$ 2,960

 Smaller of:

 Section 179 basis, or limit on depreciation and section 179

-deduction \$10,710
+deduction \$ 2,960

 Percentage on line 14 × .75

-Section 179 deduction = \$8.033
+Section 179 deduction \$ 2,220

 Limit for sport utility and certain other vehicles.
-For sport utility and certain other vehicles placed in service after October 22, 2004, the portion of vehicle's cost taken into account in figuring your section 179 deduction is limited to \$25,000.
+For sport utility and certain other vehicles placed in service in 2005, the portion of vehicle's cost taken into account in figuring your section 179 deduction is limited to \$25,000.
 This rule applies to any 4-wheeled vehicle primarily designed or used to carry passengers over public streets, roads, or highways, that is not subject to any of the passenger automobile limits explained in the line 36 instructions, and is rated at no more than 14,000 pounds gross vehicle weight.
 However, the \$25,000 limit does not apply to any vehicle:

-- Designed to have a seating capacity of more than nine persons behind the driver's seat, or - Equipped with a cargo area of at least 6 feet in interior length that is an open area or is designed for use as an open area but is enclosed by a cap and is not readily accessible directly from the passenger compartment, or - That has an integral enclosure, fully enclosing the driver compartment and load carrying device, does not have seating rearward of the driver's seat, and has no body section protruding more than 30 inches ahead of the leading edge of the windshield.
+Designed to have a seating capacity of more than nine persons behind the driver's seat, or

+- Equipped with a cargo area of at least 6 feet in interior length that is an open area or is designed for use as an open area but is enclosed by a cap and is not readily accessible directly from the passenger compartment, or - That has an integral enclosure, fully enclosing the driver compartment and load carrying device, does not have seating rearward of the driver's seat, and has no body section protruding more than 30 inches ahead of the leading edge of the windshield.